akhilrb/travelogger/README.md

 and stores all files with the prefix `sunset` in a folder named `timelapse` outside the parent directory.

+All examples can be repeated on headless installations by adding `-fu` flag.

 ---

 ### Forcing total frames